allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 A few key terms:

-- **Dataset**: A dataset is a single time-series, and can have any number of tracked objects and features.
+- **Dataset**: A dataset is a single time-series containing tracked objects and features (up to about 16.7 million unique tracked objects).
 - **Raw dataset**: The raw data that you have collected or generated, before processing into the TFE format.
 - **Collection**: An arbitrary grouping of datasets.
 - **Object ID**: An ID associated with a single segmentation at a single timepoint.
 In the TFE-accepted format, object IDs must be sequential, starting from 0, and be unique across the whole dataset.
 - **Track ID**: An identifier for a unique set of objects, linking their object IDs across timepoints.
+Generally this describes the track of one object along the time sequence.

 ## 2. Prerequisites